 However, some scenes that had previously been approved intact for cinema release were now also reduced.
 Most famously this included the sequence in which one of the female characters is assaulted by a tree.
 In total a further one minute six seconds were removed from the video version, meaning that The Evil Dead had now been cut by a total of one minute 55 seconds.
 This reduced version was agreed by the BBFC's lawyers to comprise a 'significantly different' version to the one that had been prosecuted and was thus rated 18 in January 1990.

 In 2000, the uncut version of the film was finally resubmitted to the BBFC.
 The BBFC recognised that standards had changed since 1990 (and certainly since 1982) and that modern audiences were more accustomed to the excesses of horror films.
-Compared to films like Scream, The Evil Dead now looked rather tame.
 The BBFC therefore agreed, in line with the views of the public that the BBFC should only intervene when material was illegal or harmful, that The Evil Dead could now be classified 18 without cuts.
 The uncut DVD was released in 2001.